Hatzelencio/merge-branch/README.md

           GITHUB_TOKEN: ${{secrets.GITHUB_TOKEN}}
 ```

-If you prefer, you can set the head ref, you can override it.
+If you prefer, you can set the head ref or the commit message to override it.

 ```yaml
 jobs: